Hwks-9026/PlumBlossom/DESIGN_DOC.md

 0x03: RET               - Return from subroutine by popping stack and then jumping there.
 0x04: STP               - Stop the CPU and dump register content.
 EMULATOR ONLY
 0x05: DBG               - Print register content to the screen.
 EMULATOR ONLY
+0x06: DSP               - Rasterize screen with the contents of the framebuffer

 ## 1 Extra Word
 0x10: JNZ %rX           - JMP if %rX is not zero.